-About 1500 gods and goddesses were worshipped in ancient Egypt's 3,000-year history.
-Some deities had smaller followings, localized in time or place, while many were widely worshipped across the lands and ages.
+About 1500 gods and goddesses were worshipped across ancient Egypt over its 3,000-year history.
+Some deities had small followings, localized in time or place, while many were widely worshipped across the lands and ages.
 Here are a few of the greatest.

 Ra (sometime spelled Re or Rah) is the creator of the world, god of the sun, and father of the gods.
 Ra has the head of a falcon and wears a sun disc headdress.
 During the day, Ra travels across the sky in his solar boat; by night he crosses the darkness of the underworld.

 The Ancient Egyptians believed that the spirit of a person who died traveled with Ra into the afterlife (thus a boat or model of a boat was put in every tomb).
 Ra and his descendents were thought to be the first kings of Egypt.
 All pharaohs called themselves sons of Ra.

 In the underworld, the dead would answer to Osiris and 42 judges on the value of their lives, then their hearts would be placed on a scale and measured against Ma’at’s feather of truth.
 If the heart was lighter than the feather, the dead person would pass on to heaven.
 If it was heavier than the feather of Ma’at, they would be eaten by a terrible beast, Ammut the Devourer.
 Judges wore amulets of Ma’at and pharaohs took the title, “Beloved of Ma’at” to show their love of truth and justice.